USA-RedDragon/DMRHub/README.md

 ## Current Status

 This project is deployed in the Oklahoma AREDN mesh.
 Future revisions will help clean it up and separate concerns a bit better.
-Everything is functional so far (excluding potential bugs) but some of the web interface needs finishing.
+Everything is functional so far (excluding potential bugs) but some of the web interface needs polishing.
 9990 Parrot and 4000 Unlink are implemented.

 ## External requirements